clrke/codieval/README.md

 ### Admin Interface

-After opening codieval.admin.ProblemsManager, you have control over the administration side of the program.
+After opening codieval.admin.ProblemsManager, you have control over the administration side of the system.

 #### Choosing of Problems